-Finally, the survey should explore how households use mobile broadband and how this differs from fixed broadband.
-In the initial draft, the survey fails to draw a distinction between the services that respondents access on mobile broadband compared to the services they access on fixed broadband.
-Instead, for respondents who indicate their households use mobile broadband, the survey should include a question that asks respondents what services they use on these differing services.
+Finally, the CPS survey should explore how households use mobile broadband and how this differs from fixed broadband.
+In the proposed draft, the survey fails to draw a distinction between the services that participants access on mobile broadband compared to the services they access on fixed broadband.
+Instead, for participants who indicate their households use mobile broadband, the CPS should include a question that asks respondents what services they use on these differing services.
 Answers to this question should list online applications and services already mentioned in the activities section of the survey.
-ITIF suggests adding questions similar to the following:
+For example, ITIF suggests the following questions: